 UTF-8 filenames: To specify that filenames are UTF-8 rather than ASCII, use FileNamesAreUTF8=yes.
-Samhain will check for invalid UTF-8 sequences, and for filenames ending with invisible characters.
+Samhain will check for correct UTF-8 sequences.

 Tip: This check will not be performed for files under the IgnoreAll policy.
 To completely disable this check, use AddOKChars=all.